 Let’s look at an example from my own family history.
-My mom matched with Tom at 23andMe.
+My mom, who is adopted, matched with Tom at 23andMe.
 Their predicted genealogical relationship, based on how much DNA they shared, was second cousins.
 To begin we need to understand which ancestor could be shared by people who are genetic second cousins.
 To figure it out, you can count backwards, like this: people who share parents are siblings, sharing grandparents makes you first cousins, while sharing great-grandparents makes you second cousins:

-So if my mom and Tom are true second cousins (meaning there aren’t any of those once-removed situations going on—but that’s a subject for another time), then we should be able to find their common ancestor among their great-grandparents.
+So if my mom and Tom are true second cousins (meaning there aren’t any of those once-removed situations going on), then we should be able to find their common ancestor among their great-grandparents.
 Each of us has eight great-grandparents.
 Because we can’t usually narrow down shared DNA to a single person, but rather to an ancestral couple, we are really just looking at four possible ancestral couple connections between my mom and Tom.
-My mom doesn’t have any known ancestors, as she was adopted, so we can only evaluate Tom’s line.
+My mom doesn’t have any known ancestors, so we can only evaluate Tom’s line.
 Tom was kind enough to share his pedigree chart with us, and he had all four of his couples listed.
 But how do we know which one is the shared couple with my mom?